Drama therapy overview

 - Spectrum: theatre for young adults on the autism spectrum, an ongoing program of social skills, communication and emotional management training.
 Spectrum participants perform for the public twice each year.
-This program is also offered as an adjunct of the YMCA six-week Recreation Exercise Community Education Social Service (R.E.C.E.S.S.) program and for the Christie Rupert Delsini Autism Group meetings every month.
+This program is also offered as an adjunct of the YMCA six-week Recreation Exercise Community Education Social Service (R.E.C.E.S.S.) program.

-- We offer theatre at the Greenville County Disabilities and Special Needs Board through their 3 day program centers.
-Our drama therapy groups provide meaningful activities, group awareness and job skills role training for adults with a developmental, intellectual and physical disabilities.
+- We offer theatre at the Greenville County Disabilities and Special Needs Board through their day program Patrick Center.
+Our drama therapy group provides meaningful activities, group awareness and job skills role training for adults with developmental, intellectual and physical disabilities.

 - The Whitehorse Academy – this residential drug treatment program for adolescent boys develops socially-skilled, responsible young men who have a severe substance abuse disorder.
 It is a program under the Phoenix Center (Greenville County Commission on Alcohol and Drug Abuse).
 Our weekly program engages the boys in drama therapy enactments which address past addictive behavior and role playing for future success.